Lwdthe1/CSC-365-A3/README.md

 For some reason, the numbers of the source and destination sites don't line up after awhile.
 Try running the program to see which numbers actually match up before showing the program off.

 ###Graph Fully Connected
 The program is supposed to return the number of spanning trees for any arbitrary node as a starting point, but because I currently only have a single site in my base sites `/websitesA3.txt`, the graph is fully connected and, intuitively, there are no spanning trees reported by Prim's algorithm.

+This may be an error in how I implemented Prim's algorithm, so please do see if you can make this better.